 The health of the U.S. housing market strongly affects the performance of all our business segments.
 Our Wood Products segment primarily sells into the new residential building and repair and remodel markets.
 Demand for sawlogs within our Timberlands segment is directly affected by domestic production of wood-based building products as well as export markets.
 Seasonal weather patterns impact the level of construction activity in the U.S., generally characterized by a reduction in activity during the winter months, which in turn affects the demand for our logs and wood products.
-Real Estate is affected by the health of the U.S. economy and local real estate market conditions, such as the level of supply or demand for properties sharing the same or similar characteristics as our timberlands.
-Energy and Natural Resources is affected by underlying demand for commodities, including natural gas and minerals.
+Our Real Estate, Energy and Natural Resources segment is affected by a variety of factors, including the general state of the economy, local real estate market conditions, the level of construction activity in the U.S., and the evolution of emerging renewable energy and carbon-related markets.